gamcil/cblaster/README.md

 ```

 ## Example
-1. Build your diamond database
+1. Build your diamond database (must be sequences from NCBI with GenBank accessions for
+   the search to work)
 ```
 diamond makedb database.fasta
 ```